David Benfer, Dr EN Marks Sustainability Award winner 2011

 19 February 2012

-The Institute for Sustainable Resources is proud to announce David Benfer as the winner of the Dr E.N.
+The Institute for Future Environments is proud to announce David Benfer as the winner of the Dr E.N.
 Marks Sustainability Award for 2011.

 David Benfer is a third-year undergraduate student completing a Bachelor of Applied Science (majoring in Ecology) at QUT.